Relintai/pandemonium_engine_docs/usage/2d/custom_drawing_in_2d.md

 Introduction
 ------------

-Godot has nodes to draw sprites, polygons, particles, and all sorts of stuff.
+Pandemonium has nodes to draw sprites, polygons, particles, and all sorts of stuff.
 For most cases, this is enough; but not always.
 Before crying in fear, angst, and rage because a node to draw that specific *something* does not exist... it would be good to know that it is possible to easily make any 2D node (be it